 Yogurt comes after processing and fermenting milk.
-It can be further processed and mixed with fruits and sugar to become sweet yogurt or can be used directly after fermenting, to become a sour and salty yogurt.
-Yogurt has many uses in the culinary world as it can be consumed as it is, can be used as a component in cooking, can be used as a topping, or consumed as frozen yogurt.
+It can be further processed and mixed with fruits and sugar to become sweet yogurt or used directly after fermenting to become a sour and salty yogurt.
+Yogurt has many uses in the culinary world.
+Milk consumption can be in different forms, liquid without any processing or cooking, used as a component in cooking, used as a topping, or consumed as frozen yogurt.

 In this article, we will be comparing the nutritional content of both yogurt and milk, the vitamin and mineral content, health impacts, and the variety of uses.

-The milk taken into consideration is low-fat milk with added vitamins A and D, and the yogurt taken into consideration is low-fat yogurt; unless specified otherwise.
+The milk taken into consideration is low-fat milk with added vitamins A and D. The yogurt taken into consideration is low-fat yogurt; unless specified otherwise.

 Nutritional content comparison

-Milk and yogurt have similar glycemic indices, 36 and 38 respectively, meaning that both have a low glycemic index.
-They are slowly absorbed in the digestive system, which prevents spikes in insulin levels.
+Milk and yogurt have similar glycemic indices, 36 and 38, respectively, meaning that both have a low glycemic index.
+There is a slow absorption of carbs into the digestive system, which prevents spikes in insulin levels.

 The main components of milk protein are casein and whey.

-100 grams of yogurt contains 10g of proteins.
+One hundred grams of yogurt contains 10g of proteins.
 When compared to milk, yogurt is richer in protein content.
-Similar to milk the components of yogurt protein are mostly casein (80% of the total protein).
+Similar to milk, the components of yogurt protein are mostly casein (80% of the total protein).

 Casein is a type of protein that constitutes nearly 80% of milk and yogurt protein composition.
-The benefits of casein are that they are slowly absorbed by the body and help in muscle repair and growth.
+Casein absorption is slow, and that's one of the benefits of casein.
+Casein helps in muscle repair and growth.

 100g of milk has 5g of carbohydrates, from which 4g is lactose, and 1g is added sugars.

 On the other hand, yogurt has 3.6g of carbohydrates.
-Relatively speaking, yogurt has a lower content of sugars, however, this difference is negligible and they are both ranked as low glycemic index foods.
+Yogurt has a lower content of sugars.
+However, this difference is negligible, and they are both ranked as low glycemic index foods.

-Non-fat milk and yogurt have negligible to no amounts of fats in them.
+Nonfat milk and yogurt have negligible to no amounts of fats in them.
 Milk has 1g per 100g and yogurt 0g per 100g.
-It is good to note here that the milk and yogurt taken into consideration in this article are low-fat milk and nonfat yogurt.
+It is good to note here that the milk and yogurt considered in this article are low-fat milk and nonfat yogurt.

 It is important to note that full-fat milk contains 3.5g of fat per 100g.
 Similarly, full-fat yogurt contains 3.3g of fat per 100g.